New budget deals softer blow to Monroe | Monroe Courier

-It took more than 100 days, but it appears the state finally has a budget everyone can agree upon — assuming Gov. Dannel P. Malloy gives it his stamp of approval.
+It took more than 100 days, but the state finally has a budget everyone can agree on.

 The state House voted 126-23 Thursday to overwhelmingly approve the bipartisan two-year, $41-billion agreement.
 The House vote came only hours after the state Senate passed the nearly 800-page document by a 33-3 vote.
-All vote totals appear to give the legislature enough votes to override any veto from the governor.
+Gov. Dannel Malloy signed off on Monday.

 “At the end of the day, this is a budget that can move our state forward, a budget that begins to handle the finances of our state responsibly, a budget that charts a new course for our state,” added Kelly.

-This bipartisan budget was a compromise between House and Senate leadership from both parties in the midst of the governor’s executive order, which included sharp funding reduction for town aid, education, and core social services — facts that had local leaders and residents worried about teacher layoffs and supplemental tax bills.
+This bipartisan budget was a compromise between House and Senate leadership from both parties in the midst of the governor’s executive order, which included sharp funding reductions for town aid, education, and core social services — and which had local leaders and residents worried about teacher layoffs and supplemental tax bills.

 “I made a promise to do whatever it took to ensure this funding was saved and to avoid the pension cost shift, so my best option was to support this compromise budget in spite of certain elements I am still uncomfortable with,” added Sredzinski.
 “I count this as a small victory for our towns over Gov. Malloy and I will resume the fight for Connecticut’s future next session.
 This budget agreement is not the finish line; it’s merely a hurdle in our race toward turning our state around.”